medea/medea/README.md

 Currently, multiple processes cannot access the same data directory.
 Run one process per directory.
 A workaround has been developed for servers using Node's `cluster` module.
 Check out [medea-clusterify](https://github.com/argo/medea-clusterify) to see how it works!

 Repeated use leads to fragmentation and empty files.
 The compaction process needs to be run for cleanup.
 See: [db.compact(callback)](#dbcompactcallback).

+Medea's design places all keys in memory.
+Therefore, the entire key set must fit in memory.
+All values are stored on disk.

 ## License